burcakotlu/GLANET/docs/source/overview.rst

 GLANET Features
 ---------------

 * Users can query SNPs or varying length genomic intervals for annotation and/or enrichment analysis.
-GLANET supports commonly used input formats such as BED, GFF3, 0-based or 1-based coordinates, and reference SNP (RS) IDs for SNPs..
+GLANET supports commonly used input formats such as BED, GFF3, 0-based or 1-based coordinates, and reference SNP (RS) IDs for SNPs.
 * GLANET implements a null model that accounts for systematic biases such as mappability and GC content inherent to NGS in order to evaluate whether the input intervals overlap significantly with the genomic elements in the GLANET annotation library.
-* GLANET's sampling-based enrichment analysis accounts for given interval's length and the chromosome it is located on in addition to the systematic biases such as mappability and GC content.
+* GLANET's sampling-based enrichment analysis also accounts for given interval's length and the chromosome it is located on in addition to the systematic biases such as mappability and GC content.
 * GLANET interprets gene sets in three different ways which are exon-based, regulation-based and all-based manner.
   Exon-based gene set takes exons of genes, regulation-based takes introns, upstream and downstream proximal regions of genes and lastly all-based takes all the defined regions in exon-based and regulation-based, plus upstream and downstream distal regions of genes of each gene set into account.